ECTS

 Further studies

-The Bachelor of Science in Physics is a general degree: although there may be opportunities for professional integration at the end of this degree, the majority of students go on to study for a Master's degree.
-The generalist and multidisciplinary character of the Bachelor of Science in Physics (Licence SV parcours PAN) allows students to integrate many first years of Master's programs (M1).
+The Licence SV PAN is a general bachelor's degree: although there may be opportunities for professional integration on completion of this degree, the majority of students go on to study for a Master's degree.
+The generalist, multi-disciplinary nature of the Licence SV parcours PAN enables students to enter many of the first years of a Master's program (M1).

-1- Towards research careers with a first year of a Master's degree:
+1- Towards research careers with a first year Master's degree:

-Currently, many students pursue their studies in a Master's degree in a specialized field, and if necessary, they go on to a PhD.
-The level of training of the Bachelor's degree SV course PAN allows students to integrate the first years of Master proposed by the Master Biology Health in Montpellier, in the course Neurosciences (about twenty students), in the course Experimental and Regenerative Medicine (about fifteen students), in the course BIOTIN (2 to 3 students), in the course Design, Evaluation and Management of Therapeutic Trials (1 to 2 students.
+Many students are currently pursuing a Master's degree in a specialized disciplinary field, and, where appropriate, a Doctorate.
+The level of training provided by the SV licence PAN pathway enables students to enter the first years of the Masters offered by the Biologie Santé master's program in Montpellier, in the Neuroscience pathway (around 20 students), in the Experimental and Regenerative Medicine pathway (around 15 students), in the BIOTIN pathway (2 to 3 students), in the Design, Evaluation and Management of Therapeutic Trials pathway (1 to 2 students).

-In recent years, a large number of students have integrated a Master's degree in neuroscience in other French universities.
+In recent years, a large proportion of our students have gone on to study for Masters degrees in neuroscience at other French universities.

 2- Other possibilities:

-A minority of students manage to enter engineering schools related to the training they received.
-Others can prepare for various bachelor's degree examinations, in particular those leading to the Scientific Police.
+A minority of students manage to enter engineering schools related to the training they have received.
+Others can prepare for a variety of undergraduate entrance examinations, in particular those leading to careers in forensic science.

-It is possible to do part of your training abroad within the framework of the ERASMUS program.
+It is possible to do part of your training abroad as part of the ERASMUS program.

-Each year, between 1 and 3 students follow their L3 training year abroad, mainly in UK faculties.
+Each year, between 1 and 3 students spend their L3 year abroad, mostly in UK faculties.

 Bridges and reorientation

-Access to the PAN course from other courses in the SV field will require a return to L2, and will be subject to the agreement of the course director (on file).
+Access to the PAN pathway from other SV pathways will require a return to L2, and will be subject to the approval of the course director (on the basis of a dossier).

-Similarly, a PAN student who wishes to reorient himself/herself in other courses in the SV field will need the agreement of the director and will have to consider returning to L2.
+Similarly, a PAN student wishing to transfer to other SV pathways will need the approval of the course director, and will have to consider a return to L2.

 Professional integration

-The vast majority of L3 PAN students continue their university studies with a first year of a Master's degree (Master1) and for the others, who are very few, it is very difficult to know precisely what will happen to them.
+The vast majority of L3 PAN students go on to do their first year of a Master's degree (Master1), and for the remainder, who are very few in number, it is very difficult to know exactly what will happen to them.